 There are several ways for you to offer up rides to the older adults in your community:

-Once you receive a ride request or set up a time slot, your Ride Coordinator can share this opportunity with your pilots through a simple weekly or monthly Google group email.
-Pilots can then sign up via a Google form or spreadsheet.
+Once you receive a ride request or set up a time slot, your Ride Coordinator can share this opportunity with your pilots.
+This can be done through CWA's Book2Go platform, or through a simple weekly or monthly Google group email.
+Pilots can then sign up via Book2Go or a Google form or spreadsheet.

 As CWA Littleton phrases it, make these “experiences”, not just rides.
 Here are a few ways to take your rides to the next level: